A1eksa/project-final/README.md

 A user can post, edit, delete and complete created todos and habits fetched from the database.
 In the Habit tracker section we have also implemented a progress bar for each specific habit.
 A user injects duration and regularity data in the post and that data is stored in Redux store to be used for calculating the progress in the Habit tracker component.

-Additonal feature is Dark mode done in Styled components and CSS variables.
+Additonal feature is Dark mode made with Styled components and CSS variables.

 ### Backend